coderscollection/XReflection/README.md

 run ./start.sh to create the docker container and will drop into an interactive shell as the build user.

-cd ~
+cd ~  to go to the build user home directory.

 run ./build.sh to create the makefiles and build the binaries.
 (the binary and all other object files are present in the created 'build' folder)

 execute the binary 'ReflectionTest' in the build folder.

 More notes on the reflection code if you are interested